-Sometimes it can be helpful to meet with all members of the family together, but this does not have to happen.
-We would discuss with those attending whether it might be helpful to include other family members.
+Sometimes it can be helpful to meet with all members of the family together; however, there is no obligation for this.
+We would discuss with those attending the meeting who it might be helpful to include in future sessions.

 Are the contents of the sessions confidential?